ursatile/css4eng/301-styling-forms-and-fields.md

 Drop-down lists, select lists, pick lists, whatever you & your team call them: styling them has always been a headache, to the extent that just about every project I've worked on, we've ended up plugging in some sort of custom component or JavaScript library to replace them.

+Like checkboxes and radio buttons, browsers have historically relied on the underlying operating system when it comes to rendering select lists; this works great on mobiles devices, where the browser can display a completely different full-screen UI with dynamic scrolling, but it presents some challenges when it comes to styling them.

+{% example basic-select.html elements="style" iframe %}